aaron-francis/whitakers-words/migration/CONTRACT.md

 `Roman_Number` it is the decimal value of the numeral, or `0` if the input is not a well-formed Roman numeral.

-## Why an executable and not a library

-Because the two sides are in different languages, the only boundary both can meet at is a process.
-This is also the boundary a fielded system is observed at — messages in, messages out — so a proof at this boundary is a proof about the thing that actually matters, not about internal structure.

-It also means the contract is language-agnostic.
-Java, Go, Rust, C++ — the harness does not know or care which one is on either side.

 ## The two verification modes

 **Exhaustive.** Where the input domain is bounded, do not sample it.
 Enumerate